percona/pmm/source/install/aws-upgrade.rst

 `Expanding the PMM Data EBS Volume <ami.html#expand-pmm-data-volume>`_
 --------------------------------------------------------------------------------

-The |pmm| data volume is mounted as an XFS formatted volume on top of an LVM volume.
+The PMM data volume is mounted as an XFS formatted volume on top of an LVM volume.
 There are two ways to increase this volume size:

 1. Add a new disk via EC2 console or API, and expand the LVM volume to include